Year-end Planning Strategies

 Exploit the Gift Tax Annual Exclusion Amount

-In lieu of cash gifts, consider gifting securities or interests in privately held companies or other family-owned entities.
-The assets that you give away now may be worth significantly less than they once were, and their value hopefully will increase in the future.
-So the $28,000 gift that your spouse and you make today may have a built-in discount that the Internal Revenue Service cannot reasonably question.
-That discount will inure to the benefit of your beneficiaries if the value of those assets rises.
+In lieu of cash gifts, consider gifting securities.
+The assets that you give away now are likely worth significantly less than they once were (due to the continuing economic crisis) and their value hopefully will increase in the future.
+In other words, there already is a built-in discount, which should inure to the benefit of your beneficiaries when the economy fully recovers.

 Your annual exclusion gifts may be made directly to your beneficiaries or to trusts that you establish for their benefit.
-It is important to note, however, that gifts to trusts will not qualify for the gift tax annual exclusion unless the beneficiaries have certain limited rights to the gifted assets (commonly known as "Crummey" withdrawal powers).
-If you have created a trust that contains beneficiary withdrawal powers, it is essential that your Trustees send Crummey letters to the beneficiaries whenever you (or anyone else) make a trust contribution.
-For a more detailed explanation of Crummey withdrawal powers, please see the September 2012 issue of Personal Planning Strategies, available on our website.
+It is important to note, however, that gifts to most trusts will not qualify for the gift tax annual exclusion unless the beneficiaries have certain limited rights to the gifted assets (commonly known as "Crummey" withdrawal powers).
+If you have created a trust that contains beneficiary withdrawal powers, it is essential that your Trustees send Crummey letters to the beneficiaries whenever you (or anyone else) makes a trust contribution.
+For a more detailed explanation of Crummey withdrawal powers, please see the December 2004 issue of Personal Planning Strategies, available on our Web site.

 If you have created an insurance trust, remember that any amounts contributed to the trust to pay insurance premiums are considered additions to the trust.
 As a result, the Trustees should send Crummey letters to the beneficiaries to notify them of their withdrawal rights over these contributions.
 Without these letters, transfers to the trust will not qualify for the gift tax annual exclusion.